 When a student “knows” not only what she has already learned and can remember it, she’s confident.
 But when new material doesn’t intimidate a student because she knows how to analyze it, synthesize, and attack it, she’s on top of the world!

 Success with Completely Different Students

-Each of these students learn in different ways, are at different reading levels, and spend different amounts of time doing spelling lessons.
-But each of them are phenomenal spellers for their age!
-This is not a bragging homeschool mom moment.
-They are each confident and strong spellers because of this program.
-Can you tell why I love All About Spelling?
+Each of these students learns in different ways, is at a different reading level, and spends different amounts of time with spelling lessons.
+But each of them is a phenomenal speller for her/his age!
+Not a bragging homeschool mom moment – promise.
+Each is a confident and strong speller because of this program.

 Moving the tiles around and searching out the right tiles to spell gets faster as they work through the levels.
-They are creating a physical “memory house” for their letters/sounds each day.
-And then they are visiting the “rooms” to get the information they need.
-Then picking up a tile (haptics) and placing them into a correct order.
-I love all the physical movement that is helping students to make connections in the brain.
+They create a physical “memory house” for their letters/sounds each day.
+Then they visit the “rooms,” scan the storehouse’s array of overloaded shelves, to pluck out the proper phoneme.
+Analysis of a word’s various consonant and vowel sounds, selection of a square tile (haptics), arrangement of the multicolored tiles into a correct order – all this happens in milliseconds.